-The FFT generated by this approach is very configurable.
-By simple adjustment of a command line parameter, the FFT may be made to be a forward FFT or an inverse FFT.
+The FFT generated by this project is very configurable.
+By simple adjustment of a command line parameter, the FFT created will either be a forward FFT or an inverse FFT.
 The number of bits processed, kept, and maintained by this FFT are also configurable.
 Even the number of bits used for the twiddle factors, or whether or not to bit reverse the outputs, are all configurable parts to this FFT core.

-These features make the Double Clocked FFT very different and unique among the other open HDL cores you may fine.
+These features make this open source pipelined FFT module very different and unique among the other open HDL cores you may find.